codeclimate/codeclimate-rubocop/config/contents/style/numeric_predicate.md

 These can be replaced by their respective predicate methods.
 This cop can also be configured to do the reverse.

-This cop can be customized ignored methods with `IgnoredMethods`.
+This cop can be customized allowed methods with `AllowedMethods`.
-By default, there are no methods to ignored.
+By default, there are no methods to allowed.

 This cop disregards `#nonzero?` as its value is truthy or falsey, but not `true` and `false`, and thus not always interchangeable with `!= 0`.

-This cop ignores comparisons to global variables, since they are often populated with objects which can be compared with integers, but are not themselves `Integer` polymorphic.
+This cop allows comparisons to global variables, since they are often populated with objects which can be compared with integers, but are not themselves `Integer` polymorphic.